 Nichols’ Lt.
 Uhura and William Shatner’s Captain Kirk have the distinction of showing the first inter-racial television kiss.
 Roddenberry enjoyed pushing the envelope and busting through societal norms with Star Trek.
 In one episode that aired in the late 1960s, Shatner and Nichols had a kissing scene…one that caused a lot of debate.
 The NBC executives were worried about how the kiss would be received, especially by viewers in the deep South, so they decided to shoot two scenes…one with the kiss and one without.
 But Shatner and Nichols had their own agenda.
 They purposely and repeatedly botched the non-kissing scene…Shatner even made weird faces and crossed his eyes.
 The crew had no usable footage to piece together a non-kissing version of the scene, so in the end, all TV stations showed the first inter-racial kiss.

 Uhura Even Inspired Future Astronauts

 Mae Jemison, who would become the first African-American woman to travel into space, was encouraged to pursue a career in the sciences and space exploration in part because of Lt.
 Uhura.
-Seeing the smart, capable Uhura handling her complex job with confidence helped to reinforce to Jemison that she could set high goals for herself…that she, too, could reach for the stars.
+Seeing the smart, capable Uhura handling her complex job with confidence helped to reinforce to Jemison that she could set high goals for herself…that she, too, could reach for the stars, as an astronaut.